spacelift-io/user-documentation/docs/getting-started/create-stack/README.md

 ### Kubernetes

-1. **Namespace** (optional): Enter the namespace of the Kubernetes cluster you wnat to run commands on.
+1. **Namespace** (optional): Enter the namespace of the Kubernetes cluster you want to run commands on.
 Leave blank for multi-namespace stacks.
 2. **Workflow tool**: Select the tool used to execute workflow commands.
       - **Kubernetes**: Provide the **kubectl version** the worker will download.
       - **Custom**: No configuration needed.